vipulkargaonkar/Exam-Portal-Backend/README.md

 # Exam-Portal-Backend

-Exam Portal Backend using Java 17, spring-boot and MYSQL.
+Exam Portal Backend using Java 17, spring-boot and Postgres.